darnjo/web-api-commander/README.md

 It's important to note that `-Dlog4j.configuration=file:/path/to/your/log4j.properties` _must_ contain a path to the file.
 In the case above, the file was in the same directory as the Java executable, but you'll need to change that if you're using a different directory.

+---

 Please contact [josh@reso.org](mailto:josh@reso.org) with any questions, bug reports, or feature requests.

+**Coming Soon**:
-**Coming Soon**: support for authentication options in addition to Bearer tokens.
+    * Support for authentication options in addition to Bearer tokens
+    * Parallel fetch
+    * Job Scheduling
+    * Excel export